Explainer: Why 14.7% unemployment rate doesn't capture the true state of the coronavirus economy

 That is about one out of every five workers in the United States.

 But that doesn't mean the economy has 33.5 million jobs fewer than it did then, because even during a severe recession, some employers - supermarkets or delivery truck drivers right now - are still hiring.
-There have been three jobs added for every 10 layoffs, a recent Atlanta Fed survey here found.
+There have been three jobs added for every 10 layoffs, a recent Atlanta Fed survey. (here found)

 The unemployment claims only count the layoffs.
 Friday’s report shows the net change in jobs.